bourdin07/test_code_Omni_Maxime_Bourdin_Frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Info

 The project use React and use TypeScript.
+`npx create-react-app frontend --template typescript`

-- To build the form I used "Formik", dans validates data with "Yup".
+- To build the form I used "Formik", and validates data with "Yup".
 - Every field present in the Form are mandatory, if the field doesn't meet requirement an error message is displayed.
 - The extra fields are displayed according the country, and managed with useState(true) or useState(false)
   - for instance if the country selected is "BR" for Brazil